asmeurer/mypython/README.md

 - prompts are stripped automatically from pasted text.
 - Emacs command editing keybindings.
 - Automatic syntax highlighting.
+- On syntax error, the cursor is moved to the error.
 - Matching and mismatching parentheses highlighting.
 - Tracebacks for stuff defined interactively show the code line.
 - Tab completion using [Jedi](https://github.com/davidhalter/jedi).